Frequently Asked Questions

 Who is eligible to enroll at Christ Classical?

 Christ Classical School is a covenantal community, seeking to provide a stimulating academic program in a culture of grace and truth.
 Families (one parent) entering Christ Classical School must profess faith in the Lord Jesus Christ, demonstrate an understanding of the school philosophy and purpose, and show evidence of agreement with the school Honor Code.
-Christ Classical School currently accepts students in grades K-6.
+Christ Classical School currently accepts students in grades K-6th grade.
 Parents seeking to provide their children with an academic and social environment that is both stimulating and Christ-centered will find a home at Christ Classical School.

 “For He established a testimony in Jacob, And appointed a law in Israel, Which He commanded our fathers, That they should make them known to their children; that the generation to come might know them, The children who would be born, That they may arise and declare them to their children, That they may set their hope in God, And not forget the works of God, But keep His commandments.” -Psalm 78:5-7 (NKJ)